trOnk12/rijksmusem/documentation/README.md

 ## ShakeMe on Wear OS

 After the ```adswizz-wear-sdk``` integration is done, you don't need to do anything else for this to work.
-As long as there is a connection between your phone and your Wear device, if you receive an interactive ad with ```shake``` as detection method, the detector will automatically start on both devices.
-When one devices detects, the other is notified and stops its own detector.
+As long as there is a connection between your phone and your wear device, if you receive an interactive ad with ```shake``` as detection method, the detector will automatically start on both devices.
+When one device detects, the other is notified and stops its own detector.

-In the follwing image you can see a complete flow of how the feature works.
+In the following image you can see a complete flow of how the feature works.

 <img src="img/SmartWatch-ShakeFlow.png" width="1000" />